 Comprehensive statistics on Norwegian media in English and Norwegian are available in medianorway’s online database.

-The national Nordicom centre for Sweden.
-The core of the centre’s work is the gathering and processing of Swedish media statistics (Nordicom's table database), of which the results are published in several publications and online.
+Nordicom gathers and processes Swedish media statistics (Nordicom's table database), of which the results and analysis are published in several publications and online.

 Nordic statistics and Nordic coordinator, Nordicom

 The publication series Nordic Media Trends.